The Raritan Valley Group covers Middlesex and Somerset Counties and some surrounding areas (for a comlete list of towns see the About Us page).

 Activities sponsored by the New Jersey Chapter and associated sections

 Rescuing the River, the Raritan: A powerful documentary

 Please join us for a free screening of the documentary, "Rescuing the River, the Raritan", on Saturday, April 25, 2015 for Earth Day at 7:00 pm at the Unitarian Society, 176 Tices Lane, East Brunswick, NJ 08816.
 Jeff Tittel, Executive Director of the Sierra Club, will help lead a discussion/question and answer session.
 Refreshments will be served.
 Meet and greet.

 This documentary tells the story of New Jersey's Raritan River, a water source profoundly contaminated for over 200 years, and the extraordinary efforts to clean it up.
 The film reveals how government agencies, corporations, environmentalists, developers, scientists, and lawyers have clashed for years in their attempts to deal with the aftermath of extensive pollution and environmental neglect.

 The Raritan is still the 14th most polluted waterway in the nation, with 20 federal Superfund sites and 200 state-registered toxic sites along its banks and the banks of its tributaries.
-See calendar posting for additional information.

 New Jersey Chapter of the Sierra Club Chapter Wide Events